ViewTouch/viewtouch/README.md

 The ViewTouch Point of Sale Computer, Commercial Support and Enquiries
 =========
-ViewTouch all-in-one Point of Sale (PoS) Computer with Raspberry Pi and 15.8" Display: $399 plus shipping.
+ViewTouch all-in-one Point of Sale (PoS) Computer with Raspberry Pi and 15.8" Display: $399 plus shipping and bank fund transfer charges.
+MicroSD card available separately from Gene Mosher, ViewTouch maintainer/guardian, 2842 Wingate Street, Eugene, Oregon,
 ![ViewTouch Point of Sale Computer with 15.8" Display](http://www.viewtouch.com/poscomputer.avif) The ViewTouch website and contact point is http://www.viewtouch.com  Email: gene@viewtouch.com  Phone: 541-515-5913.
-Shown here and on the ViewTouch home page, the ViewTouch all-in-one touchscreen PoS computer powered by the Raspberry Pi and is manufactured by ChipSee, Bejing, China.
+Shown here and on the ViewTouch home page, the ViewTouch all-in-one touchscreen PoS computer powered by the Raspberry Pi, manufactured by Chipsee, Bejing, China and shipped directly to customers via FedEx.

 ViewTouch microSD image
 =========
-<a href="http://www.viewtouch.com/nc.html">The latest ViewTouch image for the Raspberry Pi</a> can be downloaded, decompressed and copied to a 16Gb or larger microSD card.
+<a href="http://www.viewtouch.com/nc.html">The latest ViewTouch image for the Raspberry Pi</a> can be downloaded, decompressed and copied to a 32Gb or larger microSD card.
 This image boots to the ViewTouch desktop and offers many desktop support features for the ViewTouch Point of Sale program.   <a href="mailto:sales@viewtouch.com">A bootable 32Gb microSD card with this image is available for $25.</a>

 Screenshots
 =========